 Significance of Kalashtami

 Aditya Purana describes the significance of Kalashtami in worshipping Kaal Bhairav, known as the manifestation of Lord Shiva.
 ‘Kaal’ means time, and ‘Bhairav’ denotes the form of Lord Shiva.
 Hence Kaal Bhairav is also known as the ‘God of Time’.
 Staunch devotees of Lord Shiva also worship Kaal Bhairav.
 Kaal Bhairav is also known as Mahakaleshwar or Dandadhipati.
-Kalashtami is an important day for devotees of Lord Kaal Bhairav to seek his blessings for a peaceful and successful life, and to honour the power of time and destiny.
+Kalashtami is an important day for devotees of Lord Kaal Bhairav to seek his blessings for a peaceful and successful life, and to honor the power of time and destiny.

 On Kaal Ashtami, devotees of Lord Shiva and Goddess Kali offer prayers and perform rituals to seek their blessings and protection.
 It is believed that worshiping Lord Shiva and Goddess Kali on this day helps to eliminate negative energy and obstacles from one’s life.
 Devotees also seek their blessings for health, prosperity, and protection from evil spirits.